Myrtle Beach, SC29588

 Property Listings — Myrtle Beach, SC

-As of Aug '25 and according to Realtor.com, the median days on market for a home in Myrtle Beach, SC is 64.
-This is an increase of 32.0% from last year.
-This indicates that homes are sitting on the market longer than last year.
-The percentage of listed homes with a reduced price is 50.0%.
-This is a large percentage of inventory, suggesting a lot of supply pressure on home prices.
+As of Oct '25, Realtor.com reports that the median days on market for a home in Myrtle Beach, SC is 69.
+This is a increase of 18.0% from last year, suggesting that homes are sitting on the market longer than last year.
+The percentage of listed homes with a reduced price is 29.0%, representing a large inventory and a lot of supply pressure on home prices.

 MetricZip Code AverageYear over Year % Change